Boiler Size Calculator – What Size Boiler Do I Need?

 There’s no one-size-fits-all boiler, so you must pick one that meets your needs.
 Good boiler sizing leads to lower installation costs, higher boiler efficiencies, lower running costs, and reduced environmental emissions.

-This boiler size calculator guide explores everything you need to know about boiler sizing to help you determine the right power output for your property (measured in kilowatts or kW for short).
+This boiler size calculator guide explores everything you need to know about boiler sizing to help you determine the correct power output for your property (measured in kilowatts or kW for short).

 Boiler Size Calculator Quick Takeaways: